just-for-dream-0x10/Transformer_explorer/Readme.md

-# 🧬 LLM & Mamba Architecture Explorer
+# 🧬 Transformer & Mamba Architecture Explorer

 > **"What I cannot create, I do not understand."** — Richard Feynman